Kootenai County and Coeur d’Alene Current Real Estate Market | June 2026

 Is Kootenai County a buyer’s market or a seller’s market right now?

-It is more balanced than the ultra-competitive market many buyers remember.
-Inventory is higher, buyers have more choice, and pricing strategy matters more, but desirable homes can still move quickly.
+Kootenai County is more balanced than the ultra-competitive market many buyers remember.
+Inventory is healthier, buyers have more choice, and pricing strategy matters more, but desirable homes can still move quickly.

 Which area is more expensive right now: Coeur d’Alene, Post Falls, or Hayden?